dotnet/AspNetCore.Docs/aspnet/fundamentals/owin.rst

 When run, this command (equivalent to running ``dnx web`` from a command line) will search for a package called "NowinSample" that contains an implementation of ``IServerFactory``.
 If it finds one, it will initialize and start the server as detailed above.
 Learn more about the built-in ASP.NET :doc:`/fundamentals/servers`.

-Run ASP.NET 5 on an OWIN-based server and use its WebSockets support
+Run ASP.NET Core 1.0 on an OWIN-based server and use its WebSockets support
 --------------------------------------------------------------------

-Another example of how OWIN-based servers' features can be leveraged by ASP.NET 5 is access to features like WebSockets.
-The .NET OWIN web server used in the previous example has support for Web Sockets built in, which can be leveraged by an ASP.NET 5 application.
+Another example of how OWIN-based servers' features can be leveraged by ASP.NET Core 1.0 is access to features like WebSockets.
+The .NET OWIN web server used in the previous example has support for Web Sockets built in, which can be leveraged by an ASP.NET Core 1.0 application.
 The example below shows a simple web application that supports Web Sockets and simply echos back anything sent to the server via WebSockets.

 .. literalinclude:: owin/sample/src/NowinWebSockets/Startup.cs
 	:lines: 11-
 	:language: c#
 	:linenos:
 	:emphasize-lines: 7, 9-10

 This sample (`available on GitHub <https://github.com/aspnet/Docs/tree/master/docs/fundamentals/owin/sample>`_) is configured using the same ``NowinServerFactory`` as the previous one - the only difference is in how the application is configured in its ``Configure`` method.
 A simple test using `a simple websocket client <https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo?hl=en>`_ demonstrates that the application works as expected:

 .. image:: owin/_static/websocket-test.png